Information Transmission using the Nonlinear Fourier Transform, Part III: Spectrum Modulation: The Discrete Spectral Function

 \subsubsection{Discrete Spectrum Modulation by Solving the Riemann-Hilbert System}

-The inverse nonlinear Fourier transform can be obtained by solving a Riemann-Hilbert system of integro-algebraic equations or, alternatively, by solving the Gelfand-Levitan-Marchenko integral equations.
+The inverse nonlinear Fourier transform can be obtained by solving a Riemann-Hilbert system of integro-algebraic equations or, alternatively, by solving the Gelfand-Levitan-Marchenko integral equations --- see \eg, [Part~I, Section~VII.
+A-B, particularly Eqs.
+(30a)--(30d)].
 Great simplifications occur when $\hat{q}(\lambda)$ is zero.
-For instance, in this case the integral terms in the Riemann-Hilbert system vanish and the integro-algebraic system of equations is reduced to an algebraic linear system, whose solution gives rise to $N$-soliton pulses.
+For instance, in this case the integral terms in the Riemann-Hilbert system vanish and the integro-algebraic system of equations is reduced to an algebraic linear system, whose solutions are $N$-soliton signals.